staleread/carting-demo/README.md

 - [ ] hollywoodbowl !!

 > [!WARNING]
-> In some cases desymphony's JSON responses (`200` status) cannot be parsed.
+> In some cases desymphony's `200`-status responses cannot be parsed.
 Those cases are to be discovered